v2keener/gAUdlf/README.md

 (THIS IS DRAFT MATERIAL - the Conference is in mid July 2022, so I'm preparing this "live")

-An Obsidian "vault", as of 20220506, is a folder or (synonym[^ish]) directory on a computer.
+An Obsidian "vault" is a folder or directory[^ish] on a computer.

 This vault is intended as a public Github repo for for content related to the West Virginia State Technology Conference 2022 presentation on "Note-taking in Obsidian"[^1].